MicrosoftDocs/cpp-docs.it-it/docs/dotnet/vector-stl-clr.md

 ## <a name="op_lteq"></a> operator&lt;= (vector) (STL/CLR)

-Vector minore o uguale confronto.
+Confronto tra Vector minore di o uguale a.

 ### <a name="syntax"></a>Sintassi